spruceUI/sprigUI/README.md

     - sprigUI automatically enables wireless ADB and SSH access on boot.
 You can connect to your device using these services by running the following commands from your computer.
         - ADB: `adb connect 192.168.x.x:5555`
         - SSH: `ssh root@192.168.x.x`

+- Boot Logo flasher
+    - Running this app will replace the boot logo on your device with a custom sprigUI logo.
+    - Please use this tool responsibly if attempting to use any logo other than the one provided.
+Custom bootlogos can in some rare instances cause a soft-bricked device.
+To recover from this state, or to reinstate the stock Miyoo boot logo, place [this firmware](https://github.com/spruceUI/sprigUI/releases/tag/sprigOSv0.0) at the root of your SD card, then, while holding the MENU button, plug the device into a power supply.
+You can release the MENU button once the "Super Upgrade" rocket comes up - then just let it do its thing and it will eventually reboot.

 ## Known Issues